oracle/python-cx_Oracle/README.md

 Issues and questions can be raised with the cx_Oracle community on [GitHub][9] or on the [mailing list][5].

+## Documentation

+See the [cx_Oracle Documentation][2].

 ## Installation

-Binaries for some platforms are available at [PyPI][6].
-If you prefer to build your own you can use this command
+The simplest way to install cx_Oracle 6 Beta is with pip:

-    python -m pip install cx_Oracle
+    python -m pip install cx_Oracle --pre

-which will download the source package, build and install it.
-Otherwise, you can download the source package directly from PyPI, extract it and run these commands instead
+If a binary wheel package is not available on [PyPI][6] for your platform, the source package will be used.

+If you prefer, the source package can be downloaded manually from [PyPI][6] and extracted, after which the following commands should be run:

     python setup.py build
     python setup.py install

+Note that if you download a source zip file directly from GitHub that you will also need to download an [ODPI-C][10] source zip file and extract it inside a directory called "odpi".

+After cx_Oracle is installed, Oracle client libraries must also be installed and configured.
+If you need the libraries, you can download and unzip the [Oracle Instant Client][4] 'Basic' package for your platform and set PATH, LD_LIBRARY_PATH, or similar platform-specific library path loading environment.
+See the [installation notes for ODPI-C][13] for help with installing and configuring an Oracle client.

-This module is built with [ODPI-C][10] which supports versions 11.2, 12.1 and 12.2 of the Oracle Client libraries on Linux, Windows and macOS.
-Others have reported success with other platforms.
+Versions 11.2, 12.1 and 12.2 of the Oracle Client libraries on Linux, Windows and macOS are supported.
+Users have also reported success with other platforms.

 ## Usage Example